kevinpt/opbasm/doc/index.rst

   ...

 This function signature will then appear in the log where it can be post-processed by another tool to track register usage for inputs and return values.

+.. _updating the ROM contents of a bitstream file:

 Updating bit files
 ------------------